Skip to main content

 Call for Presentations and Posters

-Undergraduate and graduate students, as well as professionals are welcome to submit a paper or poster proposal by September 30th, 2025.
+Undergraduate and graduate students, as well as professionals were asked to submit a paper or poster proposal by September 30, 2025, for the conference held October 24, 2025.

 Keynote Speaker